Advertisement

 What is it like to drive?

-A reminder, then: the Ford Ranger is available with the choice of two 2.0-litre turbodiesels, plus a 3.0-litre twin-turbo V6.
+A reminder, then: in diesel form the Ford Ranger is available with the choice of two 2.0-litre turbodiesels, plus a 3.0-litre twin-turbo V6.
 The entry model gets 168bhp and 299lb ft of torque and a six-speed manual gearbox, the upper-powered version 202bhp and 369lb ft, and the twin-turbo V6 237bhp and 333lb ft, both mated to a 10-speed auto box.

 Zero to 62mph pickup times matter little, but you’re looking at 11.6 seconds, 10.5s and 8.7s respectively as you move up the range.
 The V6 we tried felt perky enough when travelling light – and we doubt you’re going to be flooring it fully loaded.